jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Extras Die-Off

-The English Civil War started over a simple question, "who should pay for the government's massive debt?"

-And we're having that same fight now.

 Making camels live in the Amazon won't get any cheaper.
 Our debt will keep rising.
 No Conservative or Progressive ideologue is going to sacrifice their platform, projects, and politics to pay for the 1969 lifestyle.

-The "other side" will have to.
+Both extremists camps will rally around the call for the "other side" to be the one to sacrifice.

 So, if you stay an extra of the Industrial Age, that's your fate.
 You'll limit your politics to only see Progressivism or Conservatism.
 You'll slowly become radicalized, and end up chasing phantoms in the news, rallies, and demonstrations.
 You'll argue with antagonists at work but get nowhere.
 You'll get so frustrated you'll march and scream for change.
-Eventually, after another financial crisis, debt crisis, the migrant crisis, pandemic, disputed election, constitutional amendment; some disaster or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.
+Eventually, after another financial crisis, debt crisis, migrant crisis, pandemic, disputed election, constitutional amendment; some disaster or another, the West will reach the end of kicking the can down the road, and live through a new version of the Thirty Years War or English Civil War.

 That's not supposed to sound alarmist.
 It's a diagnosis using our history.